a2stuff/a2d/APIs.md

 #### `JUMP_TABLE_ALERT_0` ($4030)

-Show alert in A, default options
+Show alert in A, default button options for error number

 #### `JUMP_TABLE_ALERT_X` ($4033)

-Show alert in A, options in X
+Show alert in A, button options in X

 #### `JUMP_TABLE_LAUNCH_FILE` ($4036)